[Minor revision-posted 2/5/18 (replaces 11/21/16 edition)]

 • Charging costs to one project with the intent of transferring charges to another project when the award is received and budgeted.

 5. Documentation for Specific Types of Costs

-Equipment purchases on federal projects must have prior approval from Accounting Services via the appropriate federal equipment form in TechBuy.
+Equipment purchases on federal projects must have prior approval from AS via the appropriate federal equipment form in TechBuy.
 Refer to OP 65.14, Federal Equipment, for additional information.

 b.
 Food and Beverages